jnoynaert/PressureDrop.jl/docs/src/core.md

 ## Creating and updating models

 Model definitions are created and stored as [`WellModel`](@ref) objects.
-Although all of the functionality of this package is exposed as pure functions, mutating and copying `WellModel`s is a much easier way to track and iterate on parameter sets.
+Although the functionality of this package is exposed as pure functions, mutating and copying `WellModel`s is a much easier way to track and iterate on parameter sets.

 ### Wellbores